Is Hoodoo Satanic Or Demonic?

 There is no such thing as Satanic Hoodoo.
 Satanists do not call on the blood of Jesus Christ, pray and devote to the Judeo-Christian God, and recite scripture to empower their magical and spiritual work.

 The 'Devil' that we, Hoodoo practitioners, invoked in our works differs from Satan.
 The devil in Hoodoo is a revered spiritual entity.
-He is like Papa Legba, Eleggua, or San Simon, a trickster spirit who inhabits the crossroads but has limited influence within their own realms and ours.
+He is like Papa Legba, Eleggua, or San Simon, a trickster spirit inhabiting the crossroads but has limited influence within their own realms.
 Some people see him as a lesser chthonic entity that is essentially malicious at times and is quite good at name-dropping, posturing, and pretending to be more influential than He really is.

 In Conjure tradition, though, he can be a helpful ally to guard one's property, make someone lustful, dominate or cause harm to an enemy, drive unwanted people away, compel a debtor to repay money owed, and get easy money without much effort.